Student Research Opportunities

 • why you feel your courses (and/or your other experience) give you some background to work in the area(s) you've selected

-• your resume
+• Your resume

-• your unofficial transcript from Self Service Banner (PDF format)
+• Your unofficial transcript from Self Service Banner (PDF format)

 Note: Position selection will involve a review of your discussion/essay, your background and resume, and your academic record at Saint Mary's University.
 Our goal is to select students in as many different research areas as possible from across all University Faculties: Arts, Business, and Science.

-Note: if a special Canadian Forest Sector Workforce Diversity Undergraduate Supplement is provided by NSERC to an NSERC USRA recipient, SMU policy is that 50% of the awarded supplement will be provided to the student awardee as an additional employment payment, and 50% will be used to refund the research grant fund which provided the necessary salary top-up as part of the initial USRA award.
+Note: If a special Canadian Forest Sector Workforce Diversity Undergraduate Supplement is provided by NSERC to an NSERC USRA recipient, SMU policy is that 50% of the awarded supplement will be provided to the student awardee as an additional employment payment, and 50% will be used to refund the research grant fund which provided the necessary salary top-up as part of the initial USRA award.

 Researchers